wazo-platform/wazo-doc/source/api_sdk/rest_api/confd/api.rst

 API reference
 =============

-Most of the reference is available on http://api.xivo.io.
+API documentation is available on http://api.xivo.io.
+This section contains extended documentation for certain aspects of the API.

 .. toctree::
    :maxdepth: 2

    func_keys
+   user_import

 Migration from 1.0